rradfar/front-end-interview-questions/css.md

 </p></details>

-🌼 Line spacing: e.g. how to adjust the space between lines in a paragraph.
+<li>Line spacing: e.g. how to adjust the space between lines in a paragraph.</li>

 <details><summary>Answer</summary><p>